LucBennett/BetterUnsubscribe/readme.md

 3. **Unsubscribe via Web** _(RFC 2369)_: If a `List-Unsubscribe` web link (`https://`) is provided in the header, the site is opened in your browser.
 4. **Unsubscribe Link in Email Content**: If an unsubscribe link (`https://`) is embedded in the email content, the site is opened in your browser.

+## Architecture

+The extension's background scripts are split by responsibility:

+- **`common.js`** - shared helpers: a namespaced console logger and message-resolution logic for finding "the message the user currently has open".
+- **`unsubExtraction.js`** - detects unsubscribe links and the message's recipient identity, by parsing the `List-Unsubscribe` header or scanning the message body for an embedded link.
+- **`unsubMethods.js`** - defines the `UnsubMethod` strategies (`UnsubPost`, `UnsubMail`, `UnsubWeb`) that carry out each of the four unsubscribe methods listed above.
+- **`background.js`** - ties it together: watches for a displayed/selected message, uses `unsubExtraction.js` and `unsubMethods.js` to detect and cache an unsubscribe method per message, drives the message-display action's enabled state, and handles the popup's runtime messages (unsubscribe, cancel, delete).

+`popup.js` and `options.js` are independent UI scripts for the toolbar popup and the settings page, respectively; both also depend on `common.js`.

 ## Permissions

 When installing BetterUnsubscribe, Thunderbird will ask you to grant the following